What are Mechanical Royalties?

 The reason this is called “mechanical” is because it originates to the time when songs were “mechanically” reproduced in piano rolls and vinyl records.
 Using the term in the digital age can cause confusion, but the same “reproduction” standard applies.

 Unlike sound recording royalties, most composition royalties rates are not set by the free market.
 Instead mechanical royalty rates are set by government regulation through various updates to the U.S. Copyright Act.

-Back in 1909 when mechanical royalties were first created, music publishers were controlled the music industry.
+Back in 1909 when mechanical royalties were first created, music publishers controlled the music industry.
 Congress stepped in to regulate them via the 1909 Copyright Act and created the government regulation of a “mechanical” royalty owed to songwriters and music publishers for the reproduction and distribution of their songs.